dani9875/door_alarm_system/README.md

 # Door alarm system
-This project is a smart door alarm system designed to enhance property security by providing real-time monitoring and notifications.
+This project is a DIY smart door alarm system designed to enhance property security by providing real-time monitoring and notifications.
 The system detects whether a door has been opened or closed and instantly reacts to these events.

 When a change is detected, the system transmits the event data through the local network to cloud services.
 The cloud then relays the information to a mobile application, alerting the property owner via a notification.
 This ensures the owner is promptly informed whenever someone enters or leaves the property.

+*In case you are interested in making your own instance, please find the HW manufacturing files under the release tab.*

-# How to build the firmware
+# How to build, flash and monitor the output the firmware
+0. Check out the repository

 1. Navigate to the `door_alarm_fw` directory:
    ```bash